restic/restic/doc/100_references.rst

 an ID.
 This so-called "storage ID" is the SHA-256 hash of the content of a file.
 All files in a repository are only written once and never modified afterwards.
 This allows accessing and even writing to the repository with multiple clients in parallel.
-Only the delete operation removes data from the repository.
+Only the ``prune`` operation removes data from the repository.

 Repositories consist of several directories and a top-level file called